lliendo/Radar/docs/server-configuration.rst

 Once a again you will get a JSON with the status of objects 1, 3 and 40.
-Every Radar object internally holds a unique id, so if you want to disable a particular object you will need to at least run the 'list()' command one time to get the id(s) and then use that id(s) in subsecuent commands.
+Every Radar object internally holds a unique id, so if you want to disable a particular object you will need to at least run the 'list()' command once to get the id(s) and then use that id(s) in subsecuent commands.

 The console is useful if you want to :